 At age 16, Ted received a Special Certificate of Commendation from the Most Venerable Order of the Hospital of St. John of Jerusalem, which recognized him for rendering “assistance which was instrumental in saving the life of a drowning man.”
 OPP Commissioner Harold H. Graham presented the certificate.

 Ted lives in Fergus with his wife, Lisa, who teaches French Immersion at James McQueen Public School.
-They have three sons, all of whom are enrolled in Ontario universities.
+They have three adult sons.
 The Arnott family attends St. Andrew’s Presbyterian Church in Fergus.